nikolaiborisik/front-end-roadmap/typescript/fundamentals.md

 ### Task 2

 Define the following types `Role` (use enum), `Feature` (use union), `Permissions`, `FeaturePermission`.
 Available roles are guest, user, and admin.
-Available features are catalog, basket, admin, report.
+Available features are catalog, basket, news, report.
 Available permissions are `NO_ACCESS` , `READ`, `READ_WRITE`.
 For type `FeaturePermission` use utility types Record and Partial.

 ```typescript